raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 sidebar = ""
 tags = ["Beginners Guides"]
 thumbnail = ""
-title = "Paddle Boarding vs Kayaking" toc = false widgets = []
+title = "Paddle Boarding vs Kayaking: Which one is right for you?" toc = false widgets = []